Copy AI Review: Is It Really As Great As People Say?

 And while they don't offer a free account, there is the free 7-day trial.
 This does not require a credit card to sign up and is really helpful for getting a feel for the tool.
 With the free version, you are limited to 100 runs a day though.
 However, this is more than enough to see if what the ai generates will be good for your business.

 A ‘run' is simply a click on the Create button once you've started using the tool.
 As an example, this means you could create 100 blog post outlines or other marketing content each day during your free trial.
-And all the templates that you create can keep you busy and help you write content for months.
+And all the templates that you create can keep you busy and help you write long form content for months.

 Other tools for AI ad copy and AI writing software include: